python-social-auth/social-docs/docs/configuration/django.rst

 Don't miss ``django.contrib.auth.backends.ModelBackend`` if using ``django.contrib.auth``
 application or users won't be able to login by username / password method.

-Also, note that `'social_core.backends.google.GoogleOpenId'` has been deprecated.
+Also, note that ``social_core.backends.google.GoogleOpenId`` has been deprecated.

+For more documentation about setting backends to specific social applications, please see the `backend documentation`_.

 URLs entries